The Transformation of a Species?

 We must now look at another extraordinary development, and that is the alteration of the fundamental morphology and geometry of red blood cells (erythrocytes) by the CDB microbe.
 It is now to be understood and accepted that Carnicom Institute puts forth the claim that the specific microbe under study here is causal to what has become known as the Morgellons health condition.

 It should also be known, at this time, that the images above are extraordinary and are restricted, at this level of development, to come from a single individual.
 However, as a complement to this statement, the blood of every individual does exhibit some degree of variation that is caused by the presence of the CDB.
 The case shown here appears to represent a more uniform and sophisticated evolution of changes that are now known to occur within human blood.
-The fact that the cell walls are intact and that no material structural damage to the cells is evident is a remarkable event in its own right.
+The fact that the cell membranes are intact and that no material structural damage to the cells is evident is a remarkable event in its own right.
 Additional comments will be made on this fact later in this discussion, as this is known to not always be the case.
 In fact, it is known that structural damage to the cellular integrity is a much more common occurrence.
 At this time, there is only one individual known that has exhibited, AT THE LEVEL SHOWN, the change in human blood shown above.
 The data set remains incomplete.
+How many individuals are affected, to the above degree, remains unknown at this time.
 The changes are, however, scientifically valuable enough to warrant this disclosure.

 Fortunately, although the data set is limited, there are some comparisons that can be made with other individuals.
 The blood of approximately a half dozen additional individuals has been observed under similar conditions and equipment to the case shown above.
 What is found that a “gradation” of CDB influence occurs within the other individuals.
 This ranges, therefore, from that of limited presence of the CDB to that of blood that shows serious compromise to the red blood cellular integrity.
 Examples of the extreme ends of the ranges that have been observed will be shown below.
 All individuals show some influence of the CDB presence, and this has been the case since initial blood observations were made years ago.